-All The Things To Know About The Symptoms, Causes, Types & Treatment Of Urinary Tract Infection (UTI)
+All To Know About The Symptoms, Causes, Types & Treatment Of Urinary Tract Infection (UTI)

 If you’re a woman, your chance of getting a urinary tract infection is high.
-Some experts rank your lifetime risk of getting one as high as 1 in 2, with many women having repeat infections, sometimes for years.
+Some experts rank your lifetime risk of getting one as high as 1 in 2, suggesting a 50% chance, with many women having repeat infections, sometimes for years.

 Symptoms